JoanPuig/PyFIT/README.md

 We have access to the following devices for testing:
 * Garmin Fenix 3 HR
+* Garmin Index Smart Scale

+### Getting your data ###
+In order to download all your FIT files in bulk from Garmin Connect visit: https://www.garmin.com/en-GB/account/datamanagement/ -> Export your data.
+You will get an e-mail with a link to download a zip file with all your data in it.
+If you open that zip file and navigate to \DI_CONNECT\DI-Connect-Fitness-Uploaded-Files you will find all your files.

 ### How to collaborate ###
 Here are a few ideas depending on your level of comfort with the code base: